babylonlabs-io/rollup-bsn-contracts/docs/CONTRACT_MANAGMENT.md

 Use these messages to onboard new Finality Providers, rotate keys, or revoke access from inactive or misbehaving ones.
 All changes are on-chain and transparent.

-> It's up to the BSN to coordinate with
-> Finality Providers before making any updates

 ## Querying Contract Data

 The Rollup BSN contract exposes queries to obtain information about finality signatures